EthanRule/RefineGen/README.md

 ```

 Then, in an .env.local file, place the

 ```
 DATABASE_URL=
 ```

-5. From the app directory run: ```npm install```
+5. From the app directory run: `npm install`

-6. From the app directory, run: ```npm run dev```
+6. From the app directory, run: `npm run dev`

-7. If you would like to run the tests, run: ```npm test```
+7. If you would like to run the tests, run: `npm test`

 Feel free to use and distribute this code without the need for credit.
 This is essentially a
-OpenAI dalle-3 image generation SaaS with all the boilerplate done for you.
+OpenAI dalle-3 image generation SaaS with all the boilerplate done for you.sssss